mesonbuild/meson/docs/markdown/Reference-manual.md

   and optionally the owner/uid and group/gid for the installed files.
 - `install_rpath`: a string to set the target's rpath to after install (but *not* before that).
 On Windows, this argument has no effect.
+- `install_tag` *(since 0.60.0)*: A string used by `meson install --tags` command to install only a subset of the files.
+By default all build targets have the tag `runtime` except for static libraries that have the `devel` tag.
 - `objects`: list of prebuilt object files (usually for third party products you don't have source to) that should be linked in this target, **never** use this for object files that you build yourself.